On the structure of finitely generated modules and the unmixed degrees: Abstract

 \section{Abstract}

-Let $(R, \frak m)$ be a homomorphic image of a Cohen-Macaulay local ring and $M$ a finitely generated $R$-module.
+Let $(R, \frak m)$ be the homomorphic image of a Cohen-Macaulay local ring and $M$ a finitely generated $R$-module.
 We use the splitting of local cohomology to shed a new light on the structure of non-Cohen-Macaulay modules.
-Namely, we show that every finitely generated $R$-module $M$ is associated by a sequence of invariant modules.
-This modules sequence expresses the deviation of $M$ with the Cohen-Macaulay property.
+Namely, we show that every finitely generated $R$-module $M$ is associated to a sequence of invariant modules.
+This module sequence expresses the deviation of $M$ with the Cohen-Macaulay property.
 Our result generalizes the unmixed theorem of Cohen-Macaulayness for any finitely generated $R$-module.
-As an application we construct a new extended degree in sense of Vasconcelos.
+As an application we construct a new extended degree in the sense of Vasconcelos.